tjdev7/LiteReport/docs/CONTRIBUTING.md

 # Contributing:

-PR requests and issues are always welcomed
+Pull requests and creating new issues for the project is always welcomed.

 Please follow the issue template guideline before commiting and new pull requests